For Solar InstallersRooftop Solar Companies · NABCEP Certified Installers

 Shorter Sales Cycle

 Rooftop solar sales cycles average 3–6 months.
 Plug-in solar: 1–7 days.
-Lower price point means faster decisions, less customer hand-holding, and higher close rates.
+Lower price point means faster decisions and higher close rates.

 Complementary Revenue